 Using a co-writing session (virtual or in-person) to write alongside others.

-Breaking tasks into micro-goals to track small wins.
+Breaking tasks into micro-goals and track (and celebrate!) small wins.

 If you want deeper guidance, let’s talk!
 If you want to do these activities together, book an initial meet and greet session.